Updated February 2026

 Previously, domain blocking services were smaller in scale, and brand owners worked with multiple registries independent of one another to defensively block their brand marks across the extensions each registry offered.
 Some of these, like the Sunrise B program that was replaced by AdultBlock in 2019, may be familiar to you.
 As additional new gTLDs are introduced, the scope of blocking coverage needed by brand holders increases.

-But now, the Brand Safety Alliance has introduced GlobalBlock, allowing registries to band together and offer a comprehensive domain blocking service, reducing the amount of time a brand owner needs to spend managing domain registrations.
+With the introduction of GlobalBlock, which allows registries to band together and offers a comprehensive domain blocking service, the amount of time a brand owner needs to spend managing domain registrations is reduced.

 GlobalBlock and GlobalBlock+ Features